 What is the success rate of Cabometyx (cabozantinib)?

-Cabometyx (cabozantinib) is a tyrosine kinase inhibitor used to treat certain patients with advanced renal cell carcinoma, hepatocellular (liver) cancer, or advanced or metastatic differentiated thyroid cancer.
+Cabometyx (cabozantinib) is a tyrosine kinase inhibitor used to treat certain patients with advanced renal cell carcinoma, hepatocellular (liver) cancer, differentiated thyroid cancer, or pancreatic and extra-pancreatic neuroendocrine tumors.

 How successful Cabometyx is can be measured by how long patients take the treatment for, how long they survive for without their cancer getting worse (progression-free survival), how many months they remain alive for while taking the treatment and how many patients respond to the drug.